MapStory/mapstory-community/README.md

 mapstory-roadmap
 ================

 This repository is dedicated to maintaining an evolving Product Vision and Roadmap for MapStory.
-This Roadmap is focused on the purpose and features associated with the platform.

 If you're interested in Developer docs associated with MapStory.org, you should see the Wiki in the main [MapStory repo] (https://github.com/MapStory/mapstory/wiki).